2016 Philippine Senate election: Results

 The Commission on Elections, sitting as the National Board of Canvassers, convened for the first time on May 11, receiving the first batch of certificates of canvass, totaling 40, from various cities and diplomatic outposts.
 The camp of Francis Tolentino, the 13th-placed candidate, citing the alteration by Smartmatic to the script at the commission's "Transparency server", objected to the impending proclamation of the winning senators by securing a restraining order at the Supreme Court, but failed.
 On May 31, the SC has dismissed Tolentino's petition for being "moot and academic".

-The commission proclaimed the 12 winning candidates on May 19 The senators elect include 3 senators-elect who were reelected, 4 returning senators from previous Congresses, and 5 neophytes.
+The commission proclaimed the 12 winning candidates on May 19.
+The senators elect include three senators-elect who were reelected, four returning senators from previous Congresses, and five neophytes.
 Seven candidates from Koalisyon ng Daang Matuwid won, four from Partido Galing at Puso, and one from the United Nationalist Alliance.

 The three senators who successfully defended their seats were Franklin Drilon, Ralph Recto and Tito Sotto.

 There were four senators who returned to the Senate.
-These were Dick Gordon, Panfilo Lacson, Francis Pangilinan, and Migz Zubiri.
+These were Dick Gordon, Panfilo Lacson, Francis Pangilinan, and Juan Miguel Zubiri.

 Five senators entered the chamber for the first time.
 These were Leila de Lima, Win Gatchalian, Risa Hontiveros, Manny Pacquiao and Joel Villanueva.
 De Lima won her first election; this was the first election of Villanueva with his name on the ballot instead of his party (him being a nominee of the Citizens' Battle Against Corruption in party-list elections); this was the first senatorial election for both Gatchalian and Pacquiao; and this was the third attempt of Hontiveros.

-Incumbents Sergio Osmeña III and TG Guingona did not successfully defend their seats.
+Incumbents Serge Osmeña and TG Guingona did not successfully defend their seats.

 Composition of the Senate before and after the election: